abarker/abarker.github.io/content/understanding_python_imports.rst

    from my_package import my_subpackage
    from my_package.my_subpackage import baz

-Imports using `from` can also be used to import particular attributes from the namespaces of packages and modules.
+Imports using `from` can also be used to import particular attributes from inside the namespaces of packages and modules.
 For example, if the namespace of module `foo` contains a variable `foo_var` then that variable can be imported with this statement:

 .. code-block:: python